 Instead of developing applications that require high maintenance, it is better to switch to microservice frameworks.
 Microservices break down vast processes into small components.
 Further, it integrates them via APIs.

 Microservices help to update and scale the eCommerce application independently.
-On the other hand, the API gateway makes it possible to communicate with several microservices too.
+But, on the other hand, the API gateway makes it possible to communicate with several microservices.

 When managing different APIs turns out to be challenging, microservices come to the rescue.
 Overcome the repetitive app crashes and extreme losses by switching to microservices.
 Thereby, get efficient management of databases as well as programming languages.

 Steps Involved In The Development of NodeJS eCommerce Website:

 - Agile Development Process: It ensures constant updates to enhance the performance of the eCommerce web app.

 - Expertise: Get experienced and skilled professionals for UX design, web development, and testing.

 - Integration: Once the app is tested, integrate it with your existing OS, API, and other servers.

 - Installation: The last step is to install the web eCommerce app properly.

 Node.js can unlock the high performance of the eCommerce website when compared to other technologies.
 It is not only stable but quicker too.
 Overcome the challenges of eCommerce websites by switching to the Node.JS platform.
 Meet the high competition in the eCommerce industry with the best NodeJS Development Company.